Intussusception

 Later, as intestinal ischemia develops, pain becomes steady, the child becomes lethargic, and mucosal hemorrhage causes heme-positive stool on rectal examination and sometimes spontaneous passage of a currant-jelly stool.
 The latter, however, is a late occurrence, and physicians should not wait for this symptom to occur to suspect intussusception.
 A palpable abdominal mass, described as sausage-shaped, is sometimes present.
 Perforation results in signs of peritonitis, with significant tenderness, guarding, and rigidity.
 Pallor, tachycardia, and diaphoresis indicate shock.

-About 5 to 10% of children present without the colicky pain phase.
+Approximately 15% of children present without the colicky pain phase (1).
 Instead, they appear lethargic, as if drugged (atypical or apathetic presentation).
 In such cases, the diagnosis of intussusception is often missed until the currant-jelly stool appears or an abdominal mass is palpated.

 Diagnosis of Intussusception

-Suspicion of the diagnosis must be high, particularly in children with atypical presentation, and studies and intervention must be done urgently, because survival and likelihood of nonoperative reduction decrease significantly with time.
+Suspicion of the diagnosis must be high, particularly in children with atypical presentation, and studies and intervention must be performed urgently because survival and likelihood of nonoperative reduction decrease significantly with time.

 Barium enema was once the preferred initial study because it revealed the classic coiled-spring appearance around the intussusceptum.
 In addition to being diagnostic, barium enema was also usually therapeutic; the pressure of the barium often reduced the telescoped segments.
 However, barium occasionally enters the peritoneum through a clinically unsuspected perforation and causes significant peritonitis.
-Currently, ultrasonography is the preferred means of diagnosis; it is easily done, relatively inexpensive, and safe; the characteristic finding is termed the target sign.
+Currently, ultrasound is the preferred means of diagnosis; it is easily done, relatively inexpensive, and safe.
+The characteristic finding is termed the target sign.

 At times, an intussusception is seen incidentally on an imaging study, such as a CT scan.
 If children have no symptoms of intussusception, they can be closely followed, and intervention may be delayed or in some cases unnecessary.